Medical Displays for Surgical Systems & OR Integrators

 OR-friendly industrial design

-Layout supports cleaning routines and reduces operational distractions in bright OR environments.
+Layout supports cleaning routines and reduces distraction in bright OR environments.

 Deployment scalability